MAKER Christina Gili is quick to mention family when asked how she got to this distinguished moment in her 30-year career with Morgan Stanley.

 Christina’s Chicken Parmesan, Mary’s Meatballs, Dad’s Marinara Sauce.
 For Christina Gili, Managing Director and Head of Field Operations for Morgan Stanley Wealth Management based in New York, these are more than just recipes on her food blog she created to capture her mother's recipes and family memories.
 They honor the things very dear to her—family, togetherness (which usually involves food!) and tradition.

-In fact, Gili, recently honored as a 2018 Morgan Stanley MAKER, is quick to mention family when asked how she got to this distinguished moment in her 30-year career with Morgan Stanley.
+In fact, Gili, honored as a 2018 Morgan Stanley MAKER, is quick to mention family when asked how she got to this distinguished moment in her 30-year career with Morgan Stanley.

 “I’m very close with my family.
 They always encouraged me to do anything and everything I wanted to,” says Gili of her parents.
 Born and raised in Malta, her mom and dad met in 1958, then married and moved to the U.S., raising Gili and her three older sisters in New York.
 Today, they all live in New Jersey, along with Gili’s five nieces and nephews.
 “When you have your family behind you, supporting you, you have strength to push through and overcome anything.”

-Fresh out of high school and newly engaged 30 years ago, Gili began working for Morgan Stanley in Operations.
+Fresh out of high school and newly engaged more than 30 years ago, Gili began working for Morgan Stanley in Operations.
 Several years later, after working in various departments and building not only great experiences but establishing a support network, it was a Morgan Stanley mentor that encouraged Gili to attend college when she got divorced at 24.

 “I really thought that I was just going to work for a couple of years after I got married, then have children, follow in the footsteps of my mother and be a stay-at-home mom,” says Gili.
 “But the divorce threw me for a loop, and I needed a Plan B. Thank God I had my job and my family.”